datacamp/pythonwhat/README.md

 The `pythonwhat` package provides rich functionality to write Submission Correctness Tests for interactive Python exercises on the DataCamp platform.
 DataCamp operates with **Python 3**.

-For a detailed guide on how to use `pythonwhat`, head over to the [wiki](https://github.com/datacamp/pythonwhat/wiki).
+For a detailed guide on how to use `pythonwhat`, head over to [the online documentation](http://pythonwhat.readthedocs.io/en/latest/).
+Before, all documentation was on the [wiki](https://github.com/datacamp/pythonwhat/wiki), but things are steadily being moved to the _readthedocs_ format.

 Visit [DataCamp Teach](https://www.datacamp.com/teach) to create your own DataCamp Python course, powered by `pythonwhat`.